 Con: Not a particularly reactive bicycle for more sport rides.
 The bicycle is fit for more athletic riders since the gear ratio might prove insufficient in some particularly difficult routes.

-Best Long Term Bikepacking Bike – Cannondale Trail SE 1
+Best Long Term Bikepacking Bike – Cannondale Quick CX

 This bike is designed for beginners who want to start exploring trails that are a bit more intense than the ones they are used to.
 The Cannondale Trail SE 1 diverges from a purely sports use and aims at a more aggressive type of ride for beginner trails.